Index bounded relative symplectic cohomology: Examples and extensions

 \subsection{Perturbation of Morse-Bott orbits}

-Let $D$ be a Liouville domain with a contact boundary $(C, \alpha)$ in $M$ such that $\alpha$ is Morse-Bott index bounded.
-Then a time-independent $S$-shape Hamiltonian function $H$ has degenerate one-periodic orbits, given by the Reeb orbits of $\alpha$.
+Let $D$ be a Liouville domain with a contact boundary $(C, \alpha)$ in a closed Calabi-Yau manifold $M$ such that $\alpha$ is Morse-Bott index bounded.
+Then a time-independent $S$-shape Hamiltonian function $H$ has non-degenerate constant orbits, and non-constant one-periodic orbits that are Morse-Bott degenerate, given by the Reeb orbits of $\alpha$.
 Now we will perturb $H$ to get a non-degenerate $S$-shape Hamiltonian function $H_{t}$, such that it is index bounded.
 We remark that we are perturbing the Hamiltonian function instead of perturbing the contact form, since the index bounded condition may be destroyed by the later perturbation.

 Let $Y$ be the set of $l$-periodic Reeb orbits of $\alpha$.
 By the Morse-Bott condition $Y$ is a closed smooth submanifold of $C$.
 It may have several connected components, and we will construct our perturbation component-wisely.
 For simplicity, we assume that $l=1$.
 The general case is similar.
 Our perturbation is a modification of the case of a time-independent Hamiltonian function with transversally non-degenerate orbits, where $Y=S^{1}$.